-Strong euro casts doubt on taper timing, pushes euro zone bond yields lower
+Euro zone bond yields fall as strong euro casts doubt on taper timing

 Ratings agency S&P Global is due to review its B- rating on Greece on Friday evening.

-Greece's 10-year government bond yields themselves were a touch higher on the day as a potential market return approaches, but at 5.33 percent are well off this year's highs of over 8 percent.
+Greek bond yields GR5YT=TWEB were a touch higher as a potential market return approaches.

+Reporting by Abhinav Ramnarayan; Additional reporting by Dhara Ranasinghe; editing by Mark Heinrich